andrebrait/1g1r-romset-generator/README.md

-        --input-order           ROMs will be prioritized by the order they appear in the DAT file --prefer-parents        Parent ROMs will be prioritized over clones --prefer-prereleases    Prerelease (Beta, Proto, etc.) ROMs will be prioritized -b,--blacklist=WORDS    ROMs containing these words will be avoided (but not excluded).
-Ex.: -b "Virtual Console,GameCube"
+        --input-order           ROMs will be prioritized by the order they appear in the DAT file --prefer-parents        Parent ROMs will be prioritized over clones --prefer-prereleases    Prerelease (Beta, Proto, etc.) ROMs will be prioritized --avoid=WORDS           ROMs containing these words will be avoided (but not excluded).
+Ex.: --avoid "Virtual Console,GameCube"
-        --ignore-case           If set, the blacklist will be case-insensitive
+        --exclude=WORDS         ROMs containing these words will be excluded.
+Ex.: --exclude "Virtual Console,GameCube" --ignore-case           If set, the avoid and exclude lists will be case-insensitive --regex                 If set, the avoid and exclude lists are used as regular expressions

 # Help and debugging:
         -h,--help               Prints this usage message